Coalmont Pennsylvania ATTRACTIONS & THINGS TO DO

 HISTORIC RELIGIOUS ARCHITECTURE

 Bethel United Methodist Church stands as a beautiful historic landmark in Coalport, showcasing classic religious architecture and community heritage.
 Visitors can appreciate both the spiritual significance and architectural elements that have made this church a cornerstone of the local community.
+The church represents an important aspect of the area's cultural and religious history.

 3. Sunshine Coal Mine Inn